dmlc/dgl/examples/pytorch/metapath2vec/README.md

 Note that:

-Testing files are available in authorâ€˜s code repo: [https://ericdongyx.github.io/metapath2vec/m2v.html](https://ericdongyx.github.io/metapath2vec/m2v.html) [F] Ground Truth Labeled by Google Scholar Metrics 2016 for Multi-Label Node Classification and Clustering.
+Testing files are available in author's code repo: [https://ericdongyx.github.io/metapath2vec/m2v.html](https://ericdongyx.github.io/metapath2vec/m2v.html) [F] Ground Truth Labeled by Google Scholar Metrics 2016 for Multi-Label Node Classification and Clustering.
+You need to use `nid2word` parameter to map the node labels with the global embedding index.

 The above are results listed in the paper, in real experiments, exact numbers might be slightly different: